edwinamaderac72/new-user/README.md

-# Adding new user/client to the environment
+# Adding new user/client to the environment.

 ## Overview
 A new user has been added to Mahogany Corp, his name is Vic Tim, he will work alonside ParmaLat.